Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 For to stand so full was the place.

 Chaucer’s poem suggests one possible route to the link with romance.
-This is about the time when birds pair off—if they want to have their chicks at optimal time, then they need to get going before spring has really sprung.
+Early February is about the time when birds pair off.
+If they want to have their chicks at the optimal time, then they need to get going before spring has really sprung.

 ‘One for Sorrow’ is a well-known nursery rhyme found in many variations, and is an example of ‘ornithomancy superstition’ whereby the number of Magpies you see determines some aspect of your future.
-As to the likelihood of seeing thirteen magpies together – they always appear to be in pairs to me, or singletons, and occasionally threes.
 Magpies normally mate for life, and are not gregarious during the nesting season, but thereafter, they ‘join together in large wintering flocks of more than 20 or so birds.‘.
-So, perhaps we need another seven lines for the rhyme?
+So, perhaps we need at least another seven lines for the rhyme?
+So, far I have never seen a flock of them.
+If you have a photo of a flock, please send it to me!

 One for sorrow,